dexterkwxn/troons-simulation/README.md

 # Context
 This was part of a school assignment, with the objective of learning how to work with OpenMP.
 The code was written in C++.
 You can find more details below as well as the attached PDF for this assignment.
+Pair work was allowed for this assignment.
+I did this with another friend of mine @zwliew.

 ## Getting Started